Matt Every: Professional career

-Every turned professional after completing his NCAA eligibility in 2006.
+In 2006, Every turned professional after completing his NCAA eligibility.
 Before he found success on any major golf tour after turning professional, he competed on The Golf Channel's original series The Big Break, in Mesquite, Nevada.
 Every played in a select few PGA Tour and Nationwide Tour events between 2006 and 2007.
 Then at Q-School in December 2007, he missed a place on the PGA Tour by just two strokes, but was rewarded with a place on the Nationwide Tour in 2008.
 In his second start in 2008, he finished runner-up in the Mexico Open.
 He finished the season with four top-10 finishes and made $180,000 in earnings, just outside the top 25 in earnings.

 In his 2009 sophomore year on the Nationwide Tour, Every was ranked forty-ninth on the money list going into the Nationwide Tour Championship, needing a third-place finish or better to obtain his PGA Tour card for 2010.
 He had made fifteen of twenty-five cuts and had three top-10 finishes entering the season's final event.
 He shot a second-round 63 to take the 36-hole lead, a lead he did not relinquish.
 He won the event by three shots over Nationwide Tour money leader Michael Sim.
 The win vaulted him to tenth on the money list, and qualifying him as a PGA Tour rookie for 2010.

 However, in 2010 Every finished 140th and dropped back to the Nationwide Tour for 2011.
 He finished 2011 in 18th place and returned to the PGA Tour, where he has remained through 2015.

 Every was one of three men arrested in a hotel in Bettendorf, Iowa and charged with possession of marijuana on July 6, 2010.
 In a statement, he denied possessing the drug but apologized for poor judgment.
 He was subsequently suspended for 90 days from the Tour.

 Every earned his first PGA Tour win at the 2014 Arnold Palmer Invitational and would earn his first Masters invitation.
 He would go on to defend his title at the 2015 event.

 On October 18, 2019, it was announced that Every had been suspended by the PGA Tour for three months for violating its conduct policy for drugs of abuse.

-Personal
+Personal life

 Every is a fan of the British group Oasis.
 He named his son after Liam Gallagher and has a tattoo on his right bicep with "Live Forever," which is the title of an Oasis song.
 His daughter Quinn Palmer is named after the site of his first PGA Tour win.

+Awards and honors

+In 2006, Every earned the Ben Hogan Award, given to the top American golfer of the year.